EPCCed/APT-python4hpc/lectures/02/README.md

 - Incremental development and focused optimisation of hotspots

-- Automatically performs runtime checks, e.g. out-of-bounds array access
+- Automatically perform at compile what would be runtime checks in pure Python, e.g. out-of-bounds array access

-- Can create wrapper modules to interface Python with C-based high-performance numerical libraries
+- Can create wrapper modules to interface Python with existing code, e.g. C-based high-performance numerical libraries
-    - similar approach as example:
-        - `cdef` and type-define function
-        - link appropriately during build of shared library
+  - need to `cimport` Cython syntax equivalent of a header file describing external C code to be able to call it within Cython code

 - Can also be used to call into Python code from C